 When I started Wit & Delight, I had little to no expectations for what would become of this little platform.
 3.3 million followers later, each comment, like or note of thanks hasn’t lost its luster.– Kate Arends

-The unique space in the Frisk building and the interior design of offices created a splash in the industry.
+The unique space at Studio 125 in the FISK building and the interior design of offices created a splash in the industry.
 Kate’s style and aesthetic received significant media attention from publications and websites.
-Her style captured a fresh take on interior design while adding a punch of functionality to Studio125.
+Her style captured a fresh take on interior design while adding a punch of functionality to Studio 125.
 Many readers found this inspiring, but also relatable.
 The unique blend of these two elements launched the studio coverage as it started to take off online.
-Design Sponge, Apartment Therapy, Artful Living, Lonny and The Every Girl all covered a tour or areas of the studio.
+Design Sponge, Artful Living, Lonny and The Every Girl all covered a tour or areas of the studio.
 Wit and Delight’s brand partnerships with notable companies also helped drive media attention.

 The workspace includes large garage doors which helps maneuver things in the space.
 At one time, a brand rented the space to do a photoshoot for exercise equipment.
 The large garage doors helped move around the equipment with ease.
 In designing the space, Kate carefully thought through each of the details in her plans.

 We chatted with Kate recently and she explained that she has some exciting new projects in the pipeline.
 She couldn’t wait to tell us about her podcast, where she discusses how life and style intersect.
 It has a constantly growing audience and user base.
-On the new podcast, Kate discusses how the choices we make in our daily lives.
-She shares how these choices can help us find empowerment, self-discovery and beauty in unexpected places.
+On the new podcast, Kate discusses how the choices we make in our daily lives and how these choices can help us find empowerment, self-discovery and beauty in unexpected places.

 Kate also recently updated her own kitchen to become more family friendly.
 She removed a peninsula and updated to a traffic-friendly island.
 The new deep hunter green on the kitchen cabinetry creates a dramatic impact in the space.
 This shifted the style from an all white kitchen to a modern, clean look with a pop of color.
 The refresh in lighting has a softer glow to the space that creates a welcoming feeling.
 And while she didn’t add any square footage to the space, the kitchen has the feeling that it’s twice as big.
 She looks forward to using her kitchen space for photoshoots, dinner parties and stay-cations with her family.
 Her everyday life has become a little bit easier to manage in a space fully accommodated for family living.
 See below the updated look of a before and after with a few simple updates.
 We love to see how one space can have two completely different looks.